rpairo/exoplanets-api/README.md

 - Presentation: Prepares and formats data for API responses.
 - Composition: Assembles dependencies and builds the application.
 - API: Exposes the endpoints for client interactions.

+### CI/CD
+This project also has the same configuration as ExoplanetsAnalyzer](https://github.com/rpairo/exoplanets) in GitHub by Actions to perform the CI/CD flows: Run test, Scan vulnerabilities, Post to Docker Hub.